Nebius-Academy/boltz2-mk8s/tutorial.md

 [Boltz-2](https://github.com/jwohlwend/boltz) is an open-source biomolecular foundation model for predicting both complex 3D structures and binding affinities.
 It enables accurate and fast *in silico* screening for drug discovery, matching the accuracy of physics-based free-energy perturbation (FEP) methods while running up to 1000x faster.

-This guide explains how to set up a Managed Service for [Kubernetes](https://kubernetes.io/) cluster and shared filesystem in Nebius AI Cloud, and run Boltz-2 inference.
+This guide explains how to set up a Managed Service for a [Kubernetes](https://kubernetes.io/) cluster and a shared filesystem in Nebius AI Cloud, and run Boltz-2 inference.

 The typical inference time is about 40–60 seconds per protein–ligand pair, which means that with parallel execution on multiple GPUs, large batches of predictions can be completed in hours.
 For example, with 16 parallel GPU tasks, you can process around 1,000 pairs per hour.